Choosing the right name

 Domain Name

 Check .com and .sg availability simultaneously.
-A company named "Pinnacle Solutions" without a matching domain will fragment your brand from day one.
+A company named "Pinnacle Solutions" without a matching domain will fragment your brand.
 Secure the domain immediately after ACRA approval.

 Trademark Search (IPOS)